-This does not include dogs while being used for sporting purposes, dogs used for the capture or destruction of vermin, dogs herding sheep or cattle, any dog being used by the police, customs, or the army.
-Any dog being used for search and rescue and any dog registered with the guide dogs for the blind association.
+This does not include dogs while being used for sporting purposes, or dogs used for the capture or destruction of vermin.
+Dogs herding sheep or cattle, or any dog being used by the police, customs, or the army.
+Any dog being used for search and rescue and any dog registered with the guide dogs for the blind association are also exempt.
+But only whilst they are in the line of duty.
+The Law still applies to these dogs when they are not at work.

-Dog ID Collars/Tags should include your postcode and contact number, I use collars with my business name and phone number embroidered on them.
+Dog ID Collars/Tags should include your postcode and contact number.
+For my business, I use collars with my business name and phone number embroidered on them.

 My local Council says on their website: